t-kikuc/ecstop/README.md

 # ecstop:  ECS+Stop

-ecstop is a CLI tool to quickly clean your running ECS resources to save costs.
+ecstop is a CLI tool to instantly stop your running resources of Amazon ECS to save costs.

+This tool focuses on stopping **ECS Services, Tasks, and Container Instances** because they cost higher.
+On the other hand, it does NOT clean Task Definitions or ECR Images, which are free or cheaper.

-Pronounce: ee-c-s-top / ee-c-stop
+Pronounce: _ee-c-stop_

 <!--
 # Usage Pattern